 Fellowship support from the School of Graduate Studies is awarded on a competitive basis.
 To be eligible for fellowship support, applicants who have attended North American schools must have obtained an average mark of 80% in required courses.
 Eligibility for applicants coming from overseas is determined by the School of Graduate Studies on a case by case basis.

 Since fellowship monies are limited, some students are offered admission with only partial funding (in the vicinity of $6,000 to $7,000).

 In return for a Graduate Assistantship, a student is expected to perform duties such as marking and helping in undergraduate classes or consulting laboratories.
 These duties will be kept small so that they do not interfere substantially with the student's graduate program.
-Since we believe teacher training is an important aspect of a graduate education, we also provide opportunities for qualified doctoral students to hold a Graduate Instructorship, which provide $3,800 per course taught (in addition to the financial support already being provided).
+Whenever possible, qualified doctoral students may hold a Graduate Instructorship, which provide $4,755 per course taught (in addition to the financial support already being provided).